HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 `yieldplotlib` uses a file node and directory structure to parse the yield output or input packages from AYO and EXOSIMS.
 It then uses a user generated `key_map` to link the EXOSIMS and AYO keys to a universal key in `yieldplotlib`.
-This `key_map` is automatically generated from a CSV file which has a version hosted on the repository that is automatically updated daily from the active development version which is hosted on Google Sheets for broader collaboration.
+This `key_map` is automatically generated from a CSV file which is hosted on the repository and automatically updated on a daily basis daily from an active development version hosted on Google Sheets for broader collaboration.
 An example few lines from the CSV file can be found in the following table.

 | yieldplotlib name | description                              | EXOSIMS name      | EXOSIMS file           | EXOSIMS Class  | AYO name                 | AYO file         | AYO Class  | EXOSIMS unit | Comment | EXOSIMS transform type | EXOSIMS transform value | AYO transform type | AYO transform value |